lucienqchen/lol-match-prediction/README.md

 This project is a continuation of an exploratory data analysis of competitive league matches which can be found [here](https://lucienqchen.github.io/lol-match-analysis/).

-Our goal in this project is to try and predict whether or not a team will win a game since that is ultimately determine's a team's success and ability to generate revenue for its parent organization.
+Our goal in this project is to try and predict whether or not a League of Legends team will win a game since that is what ultimately determines a team's success and ability to generate revenue for its parent organization.
 Since we are trying to predict a binary variable, win/loss, we will be using a binary classification algorithm.
-In particular, *sklearn's* RandomForestClassifier algorithm and  we will use accuracy as our as our evaluation metric since there is no significant class imbalance (between Red side vs. Blue side).
+We will be using accuracy as our as the metric to evaluate our model since there is no significant class imbalance (between Red side vs. Blue side).

 Source: [data](https://oracleselixir.com/tools/downloads)